Q. What can I expect when I arrive at the Convention?

 Q. I missed the submission deadline.
 What can I do now?

 Someone might have had the same idea and submitted a Proposed Amendment or Resolution.
-If the Proposed Amendment or Resolution isn’t exactly what you envisioned reach out to the Sponsor at the Convention and ask about making friendly amendments to it.
+If the Proposed Amendment or Resolution isn’t exactly what you envisioned reach out to the Sponsor at the meeting and ask about making friendly amendments to it.